l3wi/Compass/introduction/overview.md

 ### Private Tangle

 Compass also makes it possible to create a private Tangle.
+A private Tangle can be used by researchers, product developers, and anyone studying the Tangle as a whole.